Yotam16/super/readme.md

 ***Tal***
 - [ ] html for loging and ts
 - [ ] html for signup and ts
+- [ ] Login function in User model

 ***Yotam***
 - [x] data for products and carts
 - [x] tsconfig - copied the file from the last project